astronautas/astronautas.github.io/_posts/2025-10-11-on-python-3-14-parallelization.md

 ---
 layout: post
-title: Why no-GIL matters
+title: Python 3.14 will change the way you parallelise code
 ---
 In my mind, free threading (no-GIL) is the main feature of [Python 3.14](https://www.python.org/downloads/release/python-3140/) , setting it apart from its predecessors.
 We can process multiple tasks at the same time (so, parallelise) in Python with pure threads.

-Not everyone might share my enthusiasm.
-But here's why you should:
+Not everyone might share my enthusiasm - but here's why it matters:

 **"I can just use multiprocessing.”** Yes, but it comes at a cost — slow inter-process communication.
 Every argument must be pickled for message passing; objects can be slow to pickle, and some aren’t picklable at all.
 You need to minimize sync points and be selective about the data exchanged between processes.

-**"We already have C and Rust extensions.”** Like C NumPy, obviously use oobne if you can.
+**"We already have C and Rust extensions.”** Like C NumPy, obviously use one if you can.
 But would you ever write one yourself just to parallelise?

 **"We have async I/O.”** Useful only if you're I/O bound i.e. tons of external calls - [I’ve written about that before](https://valatka.dev/2024/12/28/async-io-is-not-enough.html).